 Cold Blood Horses

-The Ardennais Horse - The Ardennais horse is not very big as far as draught horses go, but is still a useful animal.
-It was used for not only draught work but for
+The Ardennais Horse – The Ardennais horse was originally rather small as far as draught horses go.
+It was used for not only draught work but for riding as well, unlike many other heavy Cold Blood horses. >>> Read more…

 The Friesian Horse - The Friesian horse is one of oldest ad most elegant horse breeds of Europe.
 For centuries it has been used to influence other